jtanderson2/aci-cli/README.md

 ```

 Show VPC mappings across fabric (policy group - pc id - vpc id - ports - leafs):
+> ACI generates Po/vPC IDs dynamically based on the vPC Policy-Group, so this command is useful for finding what has been allocated

 ```
 show vpc map